rerun-io/rerun/docs/content/reference/types/components/image_buffer.md

 A buffer that is known to store image data.

-To interpret the contents of this buffer, see, [rerun.components.ImageFormat].
+To interpret the contents of this buffer, see, [`components.ImageFormat`](https://rerun.io/docs/reference/types/components/image_format?speculative-link).

 ## Fields